Skip to content

 Expected Time Commitment

-Bi-monthly meetings and work on deliverables outside of Council meetings.
+The Council meets bi-monthly and works on deliverables outside of Council meetings.

 Desired Expertise